Newsletter No. 8 – Real Estate Law

 Rent Observatory

-- compliance with the methodological prescriptions defined by a committee, created by the decree, namely, the scientific committee for the observation of rents;
+- compliance with the methodological requirements defined by a committee, created by the decree, namely, the scientific committee for rent observation;

-Article 3 of the decree provides for the methods of communication of the data collected by the observatories to public and private persons.
-This article also provides for the annual publication of the observatory's results.
-This publication must take place before March 31 of each year (Art.
-2 of the decree of November 10, 2014).
+Article 3 of the decree sets out the procedures for communicating the data collected by the observatories to public and private entities.
+This article also stipulates the annual publication of the observatory's results.
+This publication must take place before March 31st of each year (Article 2 of the order of November 10, 2014).

 These results should show:

-- the median and average level of rent at the scale of the agglomeration;
+- of the median and average rent level across the metropolitan area;

-- the median and average rent level by geographical area;
+- of the median and average rent level by geographical area;

-- framework data on the housing stock observed;
+- of framing data on the observed housing stock;

-- the main trends in the rental market if changes in rental levels are observed.
+- the main trends in the evolution of the rental market if changes in rent levels are observed.

 Rental value of residential premises

-Article 74 of Law No. 2013-1279 of December 29, 2013 on amending finances for 2013 provides for an experiment in the revision of the rental values of residential premises and premises used for the exercise of a salaried activity at home is carried out in 2015.
+Article 74 of Law No. 2013-1279 of 29 December 2013 amending finance law for 2013 provides for an experiment in the revision of the rental values of residential premises and premises used for the exercise of a salaried activity at home to be carried out in 2015.

-The order of 18 December 20143 lists the experimental departments for the revision of the rental values of residential premises provided for in article 74 of the amending finance law for 2013.
+The decree of 18 December 20143 lists the departments for the experiment of the revision of the rental values of residential premises provided for in Article 74 of the amending finance law for 2013.

-1 Decree No. 2014-1334 of November 5, 2014 relating to local rent observatories, the procedures for communicating and disseminating their data and the creation of the Scientific Committee for Rent Observation 2 Order of November 10, 2014 relating to observatories rental premises and the procedures for communicating and disseminating their data
+1 Decree No. 2014-1334 of 5 November 2014 concerning local rent observatories, the procedures for communicating and disseminating their data, and the creation of the Scientific Committee for Rent Observation.
+2 Order of 10 November 2014 concerning local rent observatories and the procedures for communicating and disseminating their data

-3 Order of December 18, 2014 setting the list of experimental departments for the revision of the rental values of residential premises provided for in article 74 of law n° 2013-1279 of December 29, 2013 on amending finances for 2013
+3. Order of 18 December 2014 establishing the list of departments for experimentation with the revision of rental values of residential premises provided for in Article 74 of Law No. 2013-1279 of 29 December 2013 amending finance law for 2013

 - Charente-Maritime;